JaredCH/Bindr/README.md

 ---

-🛠️ Planned Features
+## 🛠️ Planned Features

-🔌 SQL Integration (In Development)
+### 🔌 SQL Integration (In Development)

-A major leap forward: Integrating Bindr with your existing SQL database will unlock powerful real-time workflows.
+A major leap forward: integrating Bindr with your existing SQL database will unlock powerful real-time workflows.
 Once connected, Bindr will support:

-📂 Viewing live support statuses directly from the database.
+- 📂 Viewing **live support statuses** directly from the database.

-🔍 Instant access to support BOMs for verification, traceability, and planning.
+- 🔍 Instant access to **support BOMs** for verification, traceability, and planning.

-📝 Auto-generated reports to manage support production flow.
+- 📝 **Auto-generated reports** to manage support production flow.

-🚪 Enables transition into a paperless workflow — no more manual BOM sorting or status tracking.
+- 🚪 Enables transition into a **paperless workflow** — no more manual BOM sorting or status tracking.

-⚙️ Smart grouping and sorting of supports:
+- ⚙️ Smart grouping and sorting of supports:

-By plate material and thickness
+  - By **plate material** and **thickness**

-By pipe size, beam size, or angle size (for non-plate supports)
+  - By **pipe size**, **beam size**, or **angle size** (for non-plate supports)

-Resulting in a "digital cubby" system for managing all in-progress support work.
+  - Resulting in a **"digital cubby"** system for managing all in-progress support work.

+---

-📦 Release Evaluation System
+### 📦 Release Evaluation System

 With live BOMs and on-hand stock pulled from SQL, Bindr will be able to:

-Instantly determine what can be released based on current inventory.
+- Instantly determine **what can be released** based on current inventory.

-Generate release-ready reports with options to:
+- Generate **release-ready reports** with options to:

-Release & print
+  - Release & print

-Batch email downstream teams
+  - Batch email downstream teams

-Update internal statuses
+  - Update internal statuses

+---

-🖥️ Full-Size PDF Viewing
+### 🖥️ Full-Size PDF Viewing

-Users will be able to right-click any support or nest plan record and open the full PDF in the app—no external viewer is required.
+- Users will be able to **right-click any support** or **nestplan record** and open the full PDF in-app — no external viewer required.

-Smooth, embedded experience for checking details without losing workflow context.
+- Smooth, embedded experience for checking details without losing workflow context.

+---

-📚 Batch PDF Merge Workflow
+### 📚 Batch PDF Merge Workflow

 A huge boost for efficiency:

-Combine multiple support details or nestplans into a single PDF package.
+- Combine multiple support details or nestplans into a single PDF **package**.

-Each batch can be:
+- Each batch can be:

-Drawn
+  - Drawn

-Released
+  - Released

-Status-updated
+  - Status-updated

-Printed
+  - Printed

-Emailed
+  - Emailed

-Seamlessly integrated into the digital cubby system, empowering teams to process grouped supports faster and smarter.
+- Seamlessly integrated into the **digital cubby** system, empowering teams to process grouped supports faster and smarter.

 ---